RaeLabs/Cedra-Token-List/README.md

 ### 5. Make a Pull Request

-Navigate to your forked repository, open a pull request, and submit it for review.
+Push your changes to your fork and open a pull request to the main repository.
+Once the PR is merged, the token will be automatically synced to the database via GitHub Actions.

 ## Cedra Token List Response